kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 <img style="float: center;" src="./screens/jenkinsci6.png">
 <br>

-2. Clone the codes down to your local working directory
+2. Clone the codes down to your local working directory.
+Replace <your username> with your own Github username.
 ```
 git clone https://github.com/<your username>/StackAnnotation
 ```